nikhilbadyal/docker-py-revanced/README.md

 2. Add following **_repository secrets_**
     - _GH_TOKEN_ (**required**) - GitHub token so that it can upload to GitHub and create release after building.
 See how to [below](#generate-token).
-    - _ENVS_ (optional) - required only if you want to cook specific apps/versions.
+    - _ENVS_ (optional but I recommand to custom as below) - required only if you want to cook specific apps/versions.

     <details>
       <summary>🛈 How to</summary>